Sandwell Aquatics Centre Frequently Asked Questions

 What facilities will the new centre have?

 Sandwell Aquatics Centre, when open to the public will have 1,000 spectator seats for the swimming pools, three activity studios, a minimum of 8-court sports hall, 108-station gym, 25-station ladies only gym, dry diving facilities, an indoor cycling studio, new football pitch and changing facilities, sauna/steam room, new urban park with a children's play area, and a café.

-How much will the aquatics centre cost to build?
+How much will the Sandwell Aquatics Centre cost to build?

 Who will be paying for it?

 The total £73 million cost of building the new centre would be met by various organisations involved in delivering the Commonwealth Games 2022, including Central Government, Sandwell Council, Black Country Local Enterprise Partnership, Sport England, and Sandwell Leisure Trust.

 How much is the council paying towards building it?